The MSc Purchasing and Supply Chain Management course (French or English)

 FINANCIAL PERFORMANCE APPLIED TO THE PURCHASING FUNCTION

-Impacts on gross margin and operating margin, working capital management, contribution to innovation, and financial risk reduction are now priority topics that buyers must master.
+- Impacts on gross margin and operating margin, management of working capital requirements, contribution to innovation and reduction of financial risks are now priority topics that the buyer must master.

 SUPPLY CHAIN MANAGEMENT LOGISTICS

-Supply chain management involves planning, implementing, and controlling efficient and effective flow and storage, both upstream and downstream, of goods, services, and related information from point of origin to point of consumption to meet customer requirements.
+Supply chain management plans, implements, and controls the efficient and effective flow and storage of goods, services, and related information, both upstream and downstream, from the point of origin to the point of consumption, in order to meet customer requirements.

 Second year courses